-- U Undetected at the limit of detection.
-The associated data value is the limit of detection, adjusted by any dilution factor used in the analysis. - J Estimated: The analyte was positively identified; the quantitation is an estimation. - N Nontarget analyte: The analyte is a tentatively identified compound (using mass spectroscopy). - NJ The analysis indicates the presence of an analyte that has been "tentatively identified" and the associated numerical value represents its approximate concentration. - UJ The analyte was not detected above the reported sample quantitation limit.
-However, the reported quantitation limit is approximate and may or may not represent the actual limit of quantitation necessary to accurately and precisely measure the analyte. - R The sample results are rejected due to serious deficiencies in the ability to analyze the sample and meet quality control criteria.
-The presence or absence of the analyte cannot be verified. - Blank contamination: The analyte was detected above the reporting limit in an associated blank. - Q One or more quality control criteria failed.
-Data usability should be carefully assessed by the project team.
+CLP Data Qualifiers Flag Description U The analyte was analyzed for, but was not detected above the reported sample quantitation limit.
+J The analyte was positively identified; the associated numerical value is the approximate concentration of the analyte in the sample.
+N The analysis indicates the presence of an analyte for which there is presumptive evidence to make a "tentative identification".
+NJ The analysis indicates the presence of an analyte that has been "tentatively identified" and the associated numerical value represents its approximate concentration.
+UJ The analyte was not detected above the reported sample quantitation limit.
+However, the reported quantitation limit is approximate and may or may not represent the actual limit of quantitation necessary to accurately and precisely measure the analyte.
+R The sample results are rejected due to serious deficiencies in the ability to analyze the sample and meet quality control criteria.
+The presence or absence of the analyte cannot be verified. В Blank contamination, analyte was detected above the method reporting limit in an associated blank.